CognitiveProgrammer/State-Machine-Using-Boost-Statechart/Chapter-4/Readme.md

 	firstState_Inner_1() { cout << "In State => firstState_Inner_1" << endl; }
 };
 ```
-_The only difference between a normal state and the meta state is that the normal state takes_ __statemachine__ _as 2nd template parameter while meta state takes_ __Meta State__ _as 2nd template parameter.
+_The only difference between a normal state and the meta state is that the normal state takes_ __statemachine__ _as a 2nd template parameter while meta state takes_ __Meta State__ _as 2nd template parameter.
 The stetemachine code once stated will be in in_ __firstState_Inner_1__.

 ## 4.2  State Transition inside Meta States

 _The state transition within Meta States works in exactly similar manner as its done for outer states.
-Lets create an example with 3 inner states and the corresponding events to move inner states from one state to another state_.
+Let's create an example with 3 inner states and the corresponding events to move inner states from one state to another state_.

 ```
 struct firstState; // The Meta State